babel/babel/packages/babel-parser/ast/spec.md

 ### Smart-mix pipelines

+These types are **deprecated**.
-They are used by the smart-mix pipe operator to determine the type of a pipe expression's the body expression.
+They are used by the deprecated smart-mix pipe operator to determine the type of a pipe expression's the body expression.
 The Hack and F# pipe operators use simple `BinaryExpression`s.